samitkumarpatel/azure-cloud/terraform/README.md

 *procedure-1*

-Create an env file and keep the details there. make sure the env variable has to be get from terraform official docs
+Create an env file and keep the details there.
+The below env variable are specific to azure provider and it will not workfor other module. other module related env variable name can be found in the official docs.

 ```
 export ARM_SUBSCRIPTION_ID="xxxxx-xxxxx-xxxxx-xxxxx"